vwellmo57/CircuitPython/README.md

 This is the core code of the assignment. dot.fill works by sending RGB values to the neopixel with a library.
 This example should light up the neopixel red when the distance is less than 5.
 One of the main takeaways for me was learning that an RGB LED is essensialy just three normal LEDs and a shared ground in terms of wiring and control.
 ## Classes, Objects, and Modules:
 ### Objective
 Write a library that makes the code provided work.
+I then just used the guide to figure out RGB LEDs(very similar to neopixel) and then wrote a simple library to make it work.
 ### Picture

 <img src="MEDIA/ClassesObjectsAndModules.png" width="392"/>